SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/08-Homework.md

 [/code-adapter]
 [task-description]
 # Description
-Write a program that receives a number `n`.
-For all numbers in the range `1…n`, print the number and whether it is special or not.
+Create a program that receives a number **n**.

+For all numbers in the range **1...n**, print the number and whether it is special or not.

-A number is special when the sum of its digits is **5,7, or 11.**
+A number is special when the sum of its digits is **5, 7, or 11.**

 # Example
   | **Input** | **Output** |